nozomi-75/jpackwrap/README.md

 # jpackwrap

-Cross-platform standalone PowerShell wrapper to built and package Maven-based Java apps using `jpackage`.
+Cross-platform standalone PowerShell wrapper to build and package Maven-based Java apps using `jpackage`.
 It simplifies the creation of native installers for Java applications.

 ## 📦 Features